weig521/weig521/README.md

-- 👋 Hi, I’m GangGe
+- Hi, I’m GangGe
-- 👀 I worked for myself as a international trade business owner, and "fall in love" with coding because the related tech brings efficiency~
+- I worked for myself as a international trade business owner, and "fell in love" with coding because the related tech brings efficiency directly and profits indirectly.
-- 🌱 I’m currently learning Python and R for data analysis, and SQL developer for DataBase.
+- I’m currently learning Python, R, SQL developer and more related to.
-- 💞️ I’m looking to collaborate on anything that can help me grow
+- I’m looking to collaborate on anything.
-- 📫 email me: gangwei@usf.edu
+- email me: gangwei@usf.edu

 <!---
 weig521/weig521 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.